-Over the last month or so, iOS apps have been under the spotlight with regards to security loopholes, this time it's Facebook.
-This issue does also apply to many other social network sites such as LinkedIn and Dropbox and apps that use these sites to authenticate users on iOS.
+Over the last month or so, a handful of iOS apps have been under the spotlight with regards to security weaknesses and iPhone tracking.
+Now it's Facebook's turn, although the issue in question applies to many other social network sites such as LinkedIn, Dropbox, and apps that use these sites to authenticate users on iOS.

 Facebook has replied to news agencies with the following comment, although they seem to omit the likelihood of unsecure backup hacking which we think is the easiest method.